 These questions seek to measure engagement by asking how employees feel about their career and development prospects with your organization.

-- I believe [Company Name] holds good career opportunities for me
+- I believe there are good career opportunities for me here

 - My manager or supervisor is interested/invested in my career aspirations

 - I feel my work is the right balance of achievable and challenging

 - I feel that my work is contributing to my professional development